List of Danny Phantom characters: Danny Phantom

-Daniel "Danny" Fenton, also known as Danny Phantom, is the main protagonist of the series.
-He is initially shown as an average, self-conscious, introverted, and sensitive 14-year-old boy who is desperate to fit in with his peers and be accepted, despite his parents' eccentricities.
-Danny thinks highly of his older sister Jazz, despite finding it annoying when she gets involved in his social life, and is in many ways as overprotective of her as she is of him.
+Daniel "Danny" Fenton, also known as Danny Phantom, is the titular main protagonist of the series.
+He is initially shown as an average, self-conscious, introverted, kindhearted, and sensitive 14-year-old boy who is desperate to fit in with his peers and be accepted, despite his parents' eccentricities.
+Danny thinks highly of his older sister Jazz, despite finding it annoying when she gets involved in his social life, and is in many ways as over-protective of her as she is of him.
 After an accident in his parents' ghost lab, Danny becomes a human/ghost hybrid, also called a half-ghost or halfa, and obtains a variety of ghostly abilities.
 A battle with the Lunch Lady Ghost places the unsure Danny on the path to becoming a superhero.
-Despite his flaws, he has a warm heart and is loyal to his friends and family.
+Despite his flaws, he is good-hearted and loyal to his friends and family.
 He eventually grows, gaining great confidence in himself and maturity, and begins concentrating more on his heroic duties.

 Danny possesses the powers of flight, intangibility, invisibility, sensing other spirits, and possession, as well as ghost rays.
 The ghost rays consist of laser-like "ectoplasm" which are emitted from his body; primarily his hands and fingertips.
 Over the course of the show, he gains various other powers such as duplication, forcefield creation, telekinesis, power absorption, and cryokinesis.
 In the two-part special "The Ultimate Enemy", Danny gains a power known as the "Ghostly Wail", which emits destructive waves of ecto-energy from his mouth.
+However, Danny obtained the Ghostly Wail 10 years too early, resulting in him being unprepared for its power.
+The Wail drains him of all his strength and reverts him to human form.

 Samantha Manson

 Samantha "Sam" Manson (voiced by Grey DeLisle) is one of Danny's best friends who later becomes his love interest and girlfriend.
 She is a goth girl whose parents, Jeremy and Pam, are social conservatives who inherited their money from Sam's grandfather, the inventor of "the machine that twirls the cellophane around the toothpicks", upon his death, though she briefly kept this a secret from her friends and peers, especially her female peers, to avoid "fake friendships".

-Sam is often the most pragmatic of the trio, but she can be bossy and opinionated at times, yet she is loyal and loving to her friends and family, as she is always there for Danny no matter what.
-Sam is already highly knowledgeable about the "weird and supernatural" as well as occultism, reading on the subject in order to Danny in his ghost adventures; she was the one who urged Danny to explore the then-under-construction Fenton Portal, resulting in the accident that gave Danny his ghost powers.
-Multiple episodes reveal that Sam is also a well-known fan of horror fiction, Akira Kurosawa's samurai films, anime, manga, video games, Nine Inch Nails, and record collecting.
-Sam harbors has a crush on Danny that lasts throughout the majority of the series, and she eventually becomes his girlfriend.
+In the Christmas special, it was revealed that she and her family are Jewish.